Cultivating Universal Spiritual Connection

 Deepening Our Shared Spiritual Journey

-Meditation Church is dedicated to nurturing a community where Inner Peace, the Kingdom of God within and Indigenous wisdom inspire growth and awakening in everyday life.
+Meditation Church is devoted to nurturing a community where Inner Peace, Christ Abundance, and Self-Love in Divine Love inspire growth and awakening in everyday life.

-Join our spiritual community to deepen your meditation practice and embrace universal love.
+Join our spiritual church to deepen your meditation practice and embrace universal love.